About Me

 Professional History

-December 2023 – present.
+December 2023 – November 2025.
 Johannes Gutenberg–Universität Mainz, Germany.
+Working with Prof. Virginia Toy.

 May 2021 – August 2023.
 University College London, UK.